 Later in the show I played Sunny Cellophane Skies by the English rock band Status Quo and I mentioned how Teenage Fanclub's song The Concept opens with the lines: "She wears denim wherever she goes.
 Says she's gonna get some records by the status quo."
 I've always wondered if Teenage Fanclub was referencing the band or the general idea of a status quo and while I was researching the song I discovered that Death Cab for Cuties frontman, Benjamin Gibbard, had actually released an album that consisted entirely of covers of Teenage Fanclub's Bandwagonesque.
 Covering an entire album may sound bizarre but it's actually a concept (hee hee) that I really dig and would like to see more of.
 The Flaming Lips had done something similar in 2013 with The Time Has Come to Shoot You Down...
 What a Sound which covers The Stone Roses self-titled album and in 2014 with an entire cover of The Beatles' Sgt.
 Pepper's Lonely Hearts Club Band titled With a Little Help from My Fwends.
 If you are into early '90s indie rock and you haven't checked out Teenage Fanclub's Bandwagonesque you are really missing out on a classic.
 As I mentioned on the show, the album gives me feelings of nostalgia for a music scene which I never took part in.
 Be sure to at least check out their music video for The Concept which reminds me of the record store scenes in the '96 film Bandwagon which I talked about on the episode named Lychee.
 It's crazy seeing how independent record stores, to this day, still have similar aesthetics and I hope the trend continues for as long as possible (RIP The Mad Platter).

 That's it for now!
-Thanks for reading the blog and be sure to listen over the air on KUCR 88.3FM on Sundays at midnight or through KUCR.org!
+Thanks for reading the blog and be sure to listen over the air on KUCR 88.3FM on Saturdays at 9pm or through KUCR.org!
 If you'd like, you can also listen to KUCR through Radio Garden or Tune-In.